JasonN3/build-container-installer/README.md

 This will create an ISO with the baked in defaults of the container image.
 The resulting file will be called `deploy.iso`

 See [Customizing](#customizing) for information about customizing the ISO that gets created.
-The variable can either be defined as environment variables.
-All variable should be specified CAPITALIZED.
+All variables should be specified in CAPITALIZED form.
 Examples:

 Building an ISO to install Fedora 38